* Record stockpiles, U.S. trade worries pressure iron ore

 Inventories of rebar, used in construction, among Chinese traders fell for a second straight week, ending last week at 9.1 million tonnes, after hitting their highest in five years in March at nearly 10 million tonnes, according to data from SteelHome consultancy.
 SH-TOT-RBARINV

-Iron ore on the Dalian Commodity Exchange was down 0.4 percent at 446 yuan a tonne.
+Iron ore on the Dalian Commodity Exchange settled at 447 yuan per tonne, down 1 yuan from Monday’s settlement.

 Stocks of iron ore at China’s ports reached a record high of 161.68 million tonnes on Friday, up 9 percent this year, according to SteelHome data.
 SH-TOT-IRONINV